Table of Contents

 What is breast reduction surgery?

-A breast reduction is a procedure that reduces the volume of the breast and lifts the nipple and areola to a more aesthetically pleasing position often reducing the size of the areola a well, and tightening the skin envelope around the reduced volume.
+A breast reduction is a procedure that reduces breast size and lifts the nipple and areola to a more aesthetically pleasing position, often reducing the size of the areola as well, and tightens the skin envelope around the reduced volume.

-This surgery can remove excess breast tissue as well as lift the breast to provide a better shape and size while also improving the underlying symptoms.
-Often, Dr. Wallach can use limited incision approaches to minimize the amount of scarring around the breast.
 There are two common skin design patterns for breast reduction.
-These are based upon the amount of skin that needs to be removed, the distance the nipple areola complex (NAC) needs to be lifted to place it in an aesthetically pleasing position, and the amount of breast tissue that needs to be removed or repositioned.
-The tissue that supports the blood supply to the NAC can usually be brought on a leash of tissue commonly referred to as a pedicle from superiorly, inferiorly, centrally, medially, or laterally.
+The one chosen for your specific surgery is based on the amount of skin that needs to be removed, the distance the nipple areola complex (NAC) needs to be lifted to place it in an aesthetically pleasing position, and the amount of breast tissue that needs to be removed or repositioned.

 Who is a good candidate for breast reduction surgery?